Campus Security Department

 For Emergency Assistance

 - Use a direct security ring down phone located in hallways throughout the campus.
 Ring down phones need not be dialed.
-They will ring directly into the campus police dispatch desk when they are picked up
+They will ring directly into the Campus Security dispatch desk when they are picked up

 - Use any of the intercoms located at all of the exterior entrances onto campus

-It is the mission of the Peabody Campus Police to serve the Peabody community with respect, fairness, and compassion.
-We are committed to the protection of life and property; the preservation of peace, order and safety; Upholding University policies and procedures; and the enforcement of local, state, and federal laws.
+It is the mission of the Peabody Campus Security Department to serve the Peabody community with respect, fairness, and compassion.
+We are committed to the protection of life and property; to the preservation of peace, order and safety; and to upholding University policies and procedures.
 We are committed to serving the campus community in an effort to enhance the quality of life while providing for a safe environment in which to pursue academic opportunities.
-Our commissioned officers strive to nurture the community's trust by holding themselves to the highest standards of performance and ethics.
+Our officers strive to nurture the community's trust by holding themselves to the highest standards of performance and ethics.

 Who We Are and What We Do

-The Peabody Campus Police Department is the recognized law enforcement agency of the Peabody Campus and provides a full range of security services to the campus community 24 hours a day.
-Based on a community-oriented approach to law enforcement, we continuously interact with other Peabody offices, the Baltimore Police Department, and many other private security agencies in the area.
-As members of Baltimore's Downtown Public Safety Coalition, we work to reduce the threat of off-campus crime to faculty, staff, students and guests of Peabody.
+The Peabody Campus Security Department provides a full range of security services to the campus community, 24 hours a day.
+We continuously interact with other Peabody offices, the Baltimore Police Department, and many other private security agencies in the area.
+As a member of the Downtown Partnership of Baltimore's Public Safety Coalition, we work to reduce the threat of off-campus crime to faculty, staff, students, and guests of Peabody.

-Headed by a director, the department consists of 12 full-time uniformed special police officers- commissioned by the State of Maryland with full arrest powers on all Institute property-and 11 casual/part time security officers who assist with special events and other activities.
-The special police officers, are unarmed, trained professionals, with years of practical law enforcement experience.
-All of the officers undergo annual training sessions in areas such as Cultural Diversity, Sexual Harassment, Rape Crisis, First Aid, CPR, and public relations communication.
+Headed by a Director, the Department consists of 11 full-time, uniformed security officers and supervisors-some of whom are commissioned by the State of Maryland with full arrest powers on all Institute property-and 15 casual/part time security officers.
+The Department also employs dispatchers and a guest greeter/screener.
+The security officers, are unarmed, trained professionals, with years of practical law enforcement and public safety experience.
+All of the officers undergo annual training sessions in areas such as crime reporting responsibilities, cultural diversity, sexual harassment, rape crisis, first aid, CPR, and public relations communication.
+The Department also supplements its security staff by employing off-duty, uniformed officers of the Baltimore Police Department to patrol the campus in the evening and early morning hours.